Syomus/ProceduralToolkit/README.md

 * StarPolygon: A simple shader that draws a star polygon and shows a difference between "normal" and "cheap" functions.
 * Shapes: A demonstration of some of the available shapes.
 * DistanceOperations: A square and a circle combined with different functions.
-* Easing: All easing functions in one shader showing the ease curve and the easig motion.
+* Easing: All easing functions in one shader showing the ease curve and the easing motion.
 * Transitions: An example showing the sequencing and animation techniques.
 * Animation: A more complex example on how you can create patterns and animate them in shader.